dillionlim/brainhack-til-2025/README.md

 See [cv_manager.py](cv/src/wbf/cv_manager.py) and [ensemble.py](cv/src/wbf/ensemble.py) for more details about implementation.

+> [!NOTE]
-> Note: For semi-finals, we did not manage to get TensorRT optimizations to work in time on the 5070 Ti, hence we decided to use a 3 model ensemble without the YOLOv11m model, but with all other parameters (including ensemble weights) unchanged, using PyTorch models in half precision.
+> For semi-finals, we did not manage to get TensorRT optimizations to work in time on the 5070 Ti, hence we decided to use a 3 model ensemble without the YOLOv11m model, but with all other parameters (including ensemble weights) unchanged, using PyTorch models in half precision.

 ### Potential Improvements